WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 	- ***Per Base Sequence Content:***
 		- The proportion of each base position for which each of the four normal DNA bases has been called.
 	- ***Per Sequence GC Content:***
 		- The average GC content of reads.
 		- Abnormal GC distribution is a good indicator of contamination.
 Does the GC profile fit the expected GC content for your species of interest?
-Is it a smooth distribution, or are their spikes?
+Is it a smooth distribution, or are there spikes?
 	- ***Per Base N Content:***
 		- The percentage of base calls at each position for which an N was called.
 		- Is there an excess of positions in the reads for which a “N” base was called?
 Excess Ns can often indicate an issue with the sequencing.